CodeYourFuture/Module-Data-Groups/Sprint-3/todo-list/README.md

 To view the website, open `index.html` with Live Server in VS Code.

 **Note**: The app is loaded **as ES modules** in the HTML file, and as such, the HTML file must be accessed via the HTTP or HTTPS protocol.
+In this project, we have included `http-server` as a dev-dependency, so after you `npm install`, you can run `npm run serve` from this directory to serve this project over HTTP.

 ## Understanding how the code is organized as ES modules